 Neurofeedback therapy (NFT) provides an interesting and feasible treatment option to, arguably, one of the most difficult disorders to treat.
 Using a series of fun computerised exercises to teach individuals to gain better control over their own brain activity, one is able to induce significant improvements in their own emotional stability, and is shown to be effective in both children and adults alike.
 NFT systematically addresses the dysfunctional neural connections in the brain and thus encourages new and stronger networks to form and flourish.

-The following supporting research summarises a selection of studies relating to ASD and NFT, highlighting the magnitude of the benefits experienced by individuals suffering from the disorder as measured in independent studies using functional MRI (fMRI) testing and other visualisation techniques.
+The following supporting research summarises a selection of studies relating to ASD and NFT, highlighting the magnitude of the benefits experienced by individuals suffering from the disorder.

 In 2016, Yao Wang and colleagues found a linear decrease of theta/beta ratio and a linear increase of relative power of gamma activity over 18 weekly sessions of neurofeedback in 18 high functioning children with high functioning autism.
 Theta/beta ratio refers to specific brain activity as shown by two types of waves.
 Theta waves often arise during REM sleep, hypnosis and usually indicate an extreme state of relaxation (Wang & colleagues, 2016).
 Beta waves are associated with normal wakefulness and consciousness (Wang et al, 2016).
 This ratio of theta/beta waves is often interpreted as a bio-marker for attentional control (Putman & Colleagues, 2014).
 Thus a decrease in the ratio, suggests that there are more beta waves produced than theta, indicative of increased concentration versus daydreaming.